defcronyke/ts-camera-filter/README.md

 This is the latest audio-reactive camera filter project by the band [Telephone Sound](https://telephonesound.com).

-Run this web app on a device with a screen, webcam, and microphone, and it will allow you to visualize your environment through the sounds or music in the room around you.
+Run this web app on a device with a screen, webcam, and microphone, and it will allow you to visualize your environment through the sounds or music in the area around you.

 ## Online